 You May Need to Calcine Some of Your Ravenscrag Slip

-Ravenscrag slip is not a plastic clay, it is silty clay.
-It still shrinks, but much less.
-As such, higher than normal percentages can be tolerated in glazes and slips before excessive shrinkage causes drying cracks.
+Ravenscrag slip is a silty clay, thus it has a relatively low drying shrinkage.
+As such, high percentages can be tolerated in glazes and slips before excessive shrinkage causes drying cracks.
 Even pure Ravenscrag can be successfully used if not applied too thick and water content is not too high.
-Notwithstanding this, sometimes cracking can occur where the layer is thicker and the proportion is high (thicker application is sometimes needed for good coverage, such as with mattes).
+But cracking can occur where the layer is thicker and the proportion is high.
 It makes sense to optimize these recipes by calcining some of the material.
 For example, you might try a 75:25 raw:calcine mix to supply the Ravenscrag called for by the recipe.
-Remember that Ravenscrag has an LOI of 10%, so you need to use 10% less of the calcine powder (just multiply the amount by 0.9).
-For example, suppose you need to supply 1000 grams of material to a glaze.
-Use 750 raw and 250*.9=225 calcine.
-Then watch how the slurry performs and adjust it again later if needed.